 Tip: SBA small business certification participants must notify the SBA before entering into a teaming or joint venture relationship.
 This is especially true for 8(a) and HUBZone companies.

 As you become certified in SAMS or you recently have been admitted into one of the SBA Programs, there are certain proven strategies to improve your chances of getting revenues as a small business.

 As compared to state and local minority-owned business certifications, the federal marketplace tends to reward companies more.
 Remember that congress implements SBA small business definition rules and requirements to generate more revenues through payment of taxes which come from business owners and their employees.

-To Make Sure Your Company Meets the Legal Definition of a Small Business For Federal Contracts Call us at 1-866-601-5518.
+To Make Sure Your Company Meets the Legal Definition of What is a Small Business For Federal Contracts Call us at 1-866-601-5518.